 Project period: 36 months

 Eligible applicants are limited to the following entities:

 - Nonprofit and for-profit organizations, including tribal nonprofit and for-profit organizations

 - Institutions of higher education, including tribal institutions of higher education

 Eligible applicants that propose to provide direct services to youth must not include youth who are age 18 or older in the population they will serve.

 Capacity Building • New Program • Operating Costs and Staffing

-Application requirements, instructions, and other relevant information can be found in the funding announcement.
+Application requirements, instructions, and other relevant information can be found in the applicant frequently asked questions.

 Topics This Program Addresses

 Community Planning and Coalition Building • Community Supervision • Crime Reduction • Justice System • Violence, Trauma, and Abuse • Youth